lcandir/ThesisWork/Note_on_Topics.md

 - **Harmonic Current Injection**
 	- Creates torque and speed ripples and magnetic flux etc. can be estimated from speed feedback.
+	- Permanent magnet temperature can be estimated using high frequency resistance of the machine.

 ## Control and signal processing techniques